 Astounding Accuracy Even After Many Milleniums

 This was an assumption based on speculation, since nothing of a kind of grid was found.
 Moreover, it is an assumption that water leveling could achieve such a precision.
-After all, archaeologists are no engineers, and since archaeologists are often too conceited to take professional advices from engineers, and since surveying the pyramids is a monopoly of archaeologists, none of the mysteries is ever solved.
+After all, archaeologists are no engineers, and since archaeologists are often too conceited to take professional advices from engineers, and since surveying the pyramids is a monopoly of archaeologists, none of the mysteries surrounding the pyramids are ever solved.

 Only some hundred years later began Mark Lehner to produce a similar mapping of the pyramids, only with contemporary more precise equipment.
 Based on this measurements suggested Lehner that the builders only leveled a perimeter casing on the circumference of the pyramid.